UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 With this script, you can harvest persons, organizations and research outputs.
 This script needs two parameters in the
 [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file):
-The url to Pure in *pure_url_XXXX* and the Pure API key in *pure_api_key_XXXX*.
+the url to Pure in *pure_url_XXXX*, and the Pure API key in *pure_api_key_XXXX*.
 *XXXX* is your [organization abbreviation](#organization-abbreviation).

 There is a lot of data in Pure, so your harvest may take a long time.
 You may reduce this by adjusting parameters at the start of the script.
-Look in the sections "Parameters for harvesting persons/organizations/research outputs from pure".
+Look in the sections "Parameters for harvesting persons/organizations/research outputs from Pure".
 E.g., for research outputs you can adjust the years to harvest with the parameter *PURE_RESOUT_YEARS* and the maximum number of records to harvest with *PURE_RESOUT_MAX_RECS_TO_HARVEST*.